Open Autonomous Intelligence Initiative

 First, define the core OAII SGI specifications.

-Second, define and build the Minimum Viable Model for Edge-primary Personal Event Recognition.
+Second, define and build the example model for Edge-primary Personal Event Recognition.

 Leave a comment